 Pregnancy: The medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: Emtricitabine passes into breast milk.
 Breast-feeding is not recommended for HIV-positive women since the virus can be passed to the baby through breast milk.
+Children:

 The safety and effectiveness of using this medication have not been established for adolescents and children less than 18 years of age.